Skyfighter64/ALUP/Documentation/Documentation_en-us.md

 Therefore: When sending String data, send a Null byte (`0x00`) afterwards if it is not done by the used programming language itself.

 <img src="./media/general/en/string.svg" alt="A string as defined above" height=25%>

-:warning: Note: Large Strings can have a significant impact on performance

 #### Integer: